EventStore/documentation/docs/README.md

     - title: C#
       icon: devicon:csharp
-      details: Build .NET applications with EventStoreDB using the .NET client for latest .NET and legacy .NET Framework.
+      details: Build .NET applications with KurrentDB using the .NET client for latest .NET and legacy .NET Framework.
       link: /client/csharp

     - title: Python
       icon: devicon:python
-      details: Create applications and scripts in Python using the EventStoreDB client.
+      details: Create applications and scripts in Python using the KurrentDB client.
       link: /client/Python

     - title: Rust
       icon: skill-icons:rust
-      details: Bring EventStoreDB to your Rust applications using the Rust client.
+      details: Bring KurrentDB to your Rust applications using the Rust client.
       link: /client/Rust

     - title: Go
       icon: skill-icons:golang
-      details: Connect EventStoreDB with your Go applications using the Go client.
+      details: Connect KurrentDB with your Go applications using the Go client.
       link: /client/Go

     - title: HTTP API
       icon: catppuccin:http
-      details: Use EventStoreDB's HTTP API to interact with the database using any language or stack.
+      details: Use KurrentDB's HTTP API to interact with the database using any language or stack.
       link: https://docs.kurrent.io/http-api/v24.10/introduction.html

 footer: Copyright © 2025 Kurrent, Inc